jnozzi/cocoadev.com/SiteContent/General/FruitMenu.markdown

-[[FruitMenu]] is an Apple menu enhancing [[UnsanityHaxie]].
+General/FruitMenu is an Apple menu enhancing General/UnsanityHaxie.
 It allows you to add files, folders, volumes to Apple menu, as well as reorder Apple-defined items, and assign hotkeys.

 More at http://www.unsanity.com/haxies/fruitmenu/